When it comes to aquarium components, one of the most important is a reliable tank heater.

 What Types Of Aquarium Heaters Are Available?

 This type of aquarium heater is completely submerged in the water of the tank.
-Many aquarium enthusiasts consider this type of set-up more efficient for maintaining water temperatures than immersible heaters.
+Many aquarium enthusiasts consider this type of set-up more efficient especially as a 20-gallons heater for maintaining water temperatures than immersible heaters.
 You must keep in mind placement and spacing when using a submersible heating unit.

 Just like an in-line heater, this type of device is located outside of the tank.
 It can offer similar benefits that an in-line will, but will also take up more room.
 They are placed into the sump itself, and many owners feel that they are easier to perform maintenance on.